-The HMM tracking system presented in Section V has been evaluated for two-source and threesource scenarios.
-As described in Section III, binaural synthesis is used to generate moving sources in the auditory space of a KEMAR dummy head.
+The HMM tracking system presented in Section V has been evaluated for one-, two- and three-source scenarios.
+As described in Section III, binaural synthesis is used to simulate moving sources in the auditory space of a KEMAR dummy head.
 Given a binaural mixture as input, the system aims at identifying the number of active speakers at a particular time and constructing continuous trajectories for each of the sources.

-Fig. 6 shows the result of tracking two simultaneous speakers: one male and one female for a duration of 2.5 s.
-In this and subsequent evaluations, the original speech utterances are equalized to have the same energy level before binaural synthesis.
+Fig. 5 shows the result of tracking two simultaneous speakers: one male and one female for a duration of 2.5 s.
+In this and subsequent evaluations, the original speech utterances are equalized to have the same energy level before binaural synthesis and anechoic conditions are assumed.
 As seen in the figure, the speakers follow a linear motion with respect to the azimuth on the frontal semicircle.
-The first speaker moves from 40° , which is on the right side of the KEMAR, to -40° on the left side while the second speaker starts at -40° and ends at 40° .
+The first speaker moves from 40°, which is on the right side of the KEMAR, to -40° on the left side while the second speaker starts at -40° and ends at 40° .
 Hence, the two trajectories intersect each other in the middle.
-The system is able to indicate when a source is active and track the two sources across time as long as it is not entirely masked by the interference.
+The system is able to indicate when a source is active and to track the sources across time as long as they are not masked by the interference.
 Two types of gaps are detected by the system: when the source is silent and when the source is masked across all frequency channels by the other source.
-While in Fig. 6 the system is able to sequentially link the two sources across the intersection point, in general our system provides no explicit mechanism for disambiguating intersecting source tracks.
+While in Fig. 5 the system is able to sequentially link the two sources across the intersection point, in general our system provides no explicit mechanism for disambiguating intersecting source tracks.